 Water plays a role in both muscle repair and growth.
 When you exercise, particularly if the exercise is very strenuous, you might experience minor muscle injuries or tears.
 To fix these injuries, your body needs water to synthesize protein, which is the building block of muscle.
 If you are dehydrated, your body may even begin to break down muscle tissue, which can undermine your fitness goals and make your muscles weaker.
 Additionally, dehydration slows the delivery of nutrients to your muscles, which slows muscle growth and can even cause pain and injuries.
 Be sure to drink enough water throughout your activity and afterwards to avoid unnecessary pain or injury.

-Balance low and high impact exercise
+Balance low- and high-impact exercise

 High-impact sports and exercises are great for burning calories and activating fast-twitch muscle fibers.
 However, too much impact can cause stress and potential damage to muscles and joints, so it is extremely important to give your body a chance to recover.
 Incorporating a good balance of low-impact exercises with your impact activities will give your joints ample time to recover while also helping strengthen the muscles surrounding your joints.
-Look for exercises that minimize and help prevent joint pain like treadmill walking, swimming, stationary cycling, elliptical and rowing machines.
+Look for exercises that minimize and help prevent joint pain like treadmill walking, swimming, stationary cycling, rowing, and using elliptical machines.
 All are examples of low-impact cardio that will provide continued muscle strengthening while minimizing stress on the leg joints.

 Don’t overdo it